-Clicking the handles and pulling or rating the curve will allow you to redefine your curve.
+Clicking the handles and pulling or dragging the curve will allow you to redefine your curve.
 Press esc on your keyboard at any time to exit curve editing.

 Regular polygons are the building blocks for most designs.
 Create a polygon by selecting the polygon tool and following the wizard to place your initial object.

-Once placed, you can edit the object be changing the parameters in the edit pane on the left side of the screen.
-Polygons can be rotated, scaled, or placed by absolute coordinates, along with the typical drag and drop funcitonality found across all edit modes.
+Once placed, you can edit the object by changing the parameters in the edit pane on the left side of the screen.
+Polygons can be rotated, scaled, or placed by absolute coordinates, along with the typical drag and drop functionality found across all edit modes.

 Text can also be used in any of your designs.
-The full library of truetype fonts installed on your computer are available through the text design pane.
+The compatible OpenType and TrueType fonts installed on your computer are available through the text design pane.

-Selecting more than one object will activate the Alignment Tools button on the left pane.
-After clicking the alignment tools button, you’ll presented with an entire pane of alignment options.
+Selecting more than one object will activate the Alignment tools button on the left pane.
+After clicking the Alignment tools button, you’ll be presented with an entire pane of alignment options.

 The bottom of the pane allows you to chose your reference point: align to stock material or align to the last object selected.

 Pro-Tip: You can determine which object was the last object selected by looking at the highlighting.
 The last item will always be highlighted with a dashed orange line, where a typical selection is a solid orange line.

 Carbide Create has 3 Boolean options to help create accurate non-traditional shapes by combining regular shapes.